publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch41/m__us_usc_t12_s4002.md

             (C) __$200 availability__

-                Any amount available for withdrawal under this paragraph shall be in addition to the amount available under subsection (a)(2)(D) of this section.
+                Any amount available for withdrawal under this paragraph shall be in addition to the amount available under subsection (a)(2)(D).

         (4) __Applicability__